1 Day Prague Itinerary: 24 Hours In The Czech City

 Where to Stay in Prague

 Want to spend more than one day in Prague?
 I don’t blame you!
-If you decide to add more time to your Prague itinerary, check out these great hotels and home rentals at the best prices:
+If you decide to add more time to your Prague itinerary, here are some great hotels in Prague: